bla-ce/herve/README.md

 A route can be defined with dynamic paramater such as `/api/v1/events/:id`.
 This feature allows for flexibility in supporting varying parameters within the defined route.

 ## Quick Start

-To use `Herve`, you can copy the content of the `inc/` directory and include the required files in your projects.

 Here is an example of an echo server built with `Herve`: